best data visualization tool

 20 Top Data Visualization Tools

 There are endless data visualization tools out there.
 Data usage is changing from all sides and that calls for the need to have amazing tools by one's side.
 Each tool brings its own set of features and benefits to help the company using it.
-Here are the best data visualization tools to know about and learn in 2025.
+Here are the best data visualization tools to know about and learn in 2026.

 1. Tableau

-Tableau is amongst the most powerful and popular tools for visualizing data.
+Tableau is among the most powerful and popular tools for visualizing data.
 There are two main reasons for this claim.
-One is that it is easy to use and second is that it is super powerful.
+One is that it is easy to use and the second is that it is super powerful.
 It can be connected to different data sources for creating all sorts of maps and charts.
 Many big companies globally use Tableau, which Salesforce owns.

 This tool has different versions - desktop, web-based and server.
 It also has some customer relationship management (CRM) software.
 Tableau efficiently creates visualizations from gigantic datasets that are constantly evolving.
 Artificial intelligence, big data and machine learning applications use these visualization tools.
-It also integrates well with advanced databases like Teradata, My SQL, SAP, Hadoop and Amazon AWS.
+It also integrates well with advanced databases like Teradata, MySQL, SAP, Hadoop, and Amazon AWS.

 Benefits